jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

         - Impact levels: categorizes services into three impact levels (low, moderate, and high) based on sensitivity of handled data; each level has specific controls
         - Agency benefits: FedRAMP provides benefits such as reduced costs and time by eliminating redundant assessments since other federal agencies can reuse an auth once a CSP obtains FedRAMP authorization, improved visibility and risk management and accelerated cloud adoption
     - **[CIS Critical Security Controls](https://www.cisecurity.org/controls)**: the CIS (Center for Internet Security) Critical Security Controls provides a prioritize set of actions to defend against threats; it focuses on practical steps to reduce the attack surface, like implementing secure configurations, managing admin privileges, and monitoring logs
-    - **[Information Technology Infrastructure Library (ITIL))](https://www.axelos.com/certifications/itil-service-management/)**: ITIL is a set of practices for IT service management (ITSM) that focuses on aligning IT services with business needs; it includes elements of security governance, particularly in managing security incidents, changes, and service continuity, and is often integrated with other frameworks like ISO 27001
+    - **[Information Technology Infrastructure Library (ITIL)](https://www.axelos.com/certifications/itil-service-management/)**: ITIL is a set of practices for IT service management (ITSM) that focuses on aligning IT services with business needs; it includes elements of security governance, particularly in managing security incidents, changes, and service continuity, and is often integrated with other frameworks like ISO 27001
-    - Committee of Sponsoring Organizations of the Treadway Commission (COSO)**: framework that helps orgs reduce financial fraud by establishing, assessing, and enhancing their internal controls
+    - **Committee of Sponsoring Organizations of the Treadway Commission (COSO)**: framework that helps orgs reduce financial fraud by establishing, assessing, and enhancing their internal controls
+      - COSO's five components: Control Environment, Risk Assessment, Control Activities, Information & Communication, and Monitoring Activities.

 - 1.3.5 Due care/due diligence
   - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is knowing what should be done and planning for it; understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care